-January is a time for Africa’s top experiences – the great migration, gorilla trekking, Big 5 safaris & Cape Town.
+January is a great time for enjoying Southern Africa and East Africa top travel experiences including the great wildebeest migration, gorilla trekking, Big 5 safaris and the picturesque city of Cape Town.

 Subtle shifts in January’s climate create valuable windows of opportunity to experience some of Africa’s top wildlife events.
 The summer rains are temporarily easing across much of East Africa and the wildebeest migration in the Serengeti is entering one of its most dramatic stages.
 And with the sun breaking out, gorilla trekking in the rainforests of Rwanda and Uganda suddenly becomes a lot easier.